angular/angular/aio/content/guide/testing.md

 The CLI takes care of Jasmine and Karma configuration for you.

-You can fine-tune many options by editing the `karma.conf.js` and the `test.ts` files in the `src/` folder.
+You can fine-tune many options by editing the `karma.conf.js` in the root folder of the project and the `test.ts` files in the `src/` folder.

 The `karma.conf.js` file is a partial Karma configuration file.